huggingface/blog/hardware-partners-program.md

-Pre-trained language models such as BERT have achieved state-of-the-art results on a wide range of natural language processing tasks, other Transformer based models such as ViT and Speech2Text have achieved state-of-the-art results on computer vision and speech tasks respectively: transformers are everywhere in the machine learning world and are here to stay.
+Pre-trained language models such as BERT have achieved state-of-the-art results on a wide range of natural language processing tasks, other Transformer based models such as ViT and Speech2Text have achieved state-of-the-art results on computer vision and speech tasks respectively: transformers are everywhere in the Machine Learning world and are here to stay.

 However, putting transformer-based models into production can be tricky and expensive as they need a lot of compute power to work.
 To solve this many techniques exist, the most popular being quantization.